heckj/MeshGenerator/Sources/MeshGenerator/MeshGenerator.docc/MeshGenerator.md

 # ``MeshGenerator``

-API to generate 3D surface meshes for Apple platforms.
+API to generate 3D surface meshes for use on Apple platforms.

 ## Overview